Services | Events | Rotas | History | Location | Contacts

 Under the strapline “St Mary’s In The Community” the church runs a Coffee Shop in the village hall one morning a week.
 This has proved very popular and has met a real need within the village.
 Average attendance is 30 plus each week.
 Many of those who come have little or no connection with the church, and there is a real opportunity to get to know these people better – and how we can best serve them.
 For a number of years income generated by the Coffee Shop has funded the purchase of Bibles for each Year 3 child at Alderbury and West Grimstead school.

 The church finances are in a relatively healthy position thanks to the overall reserves that have been built up in recent years.
 We currently give 10% of our offering income to mission groups and charities.
 The majority of church members now give regularly to St. Mary’s via the Parish Giving Scheme.
-The reduction in services during the Covid lockdowns has resulted in some loss of collection income but this has been partially offset by the associated reduction in heating costs.

 There are currently three House Groups, two of which are ecumenical.
 One meets weekly, and the others twice a month.
 There are also three prayer groups: a Julian group, a Healing group, and a group that prays specifically for the life of the village.